Assignments are part of college work students cannot escape. Students should learn how to write essays as they are part...Read More

-The most important characters in “As You Like It” are Rosalind, Orlando, Jaques and Touchstone.
+The most important characters in “As You Like It” are Rosalind, Orlando, Jaques, and Touchstone.

-Orlando is a strong, forthright and headstrong character but the reader or audience feels that Rosalind has settled for some one who is less magnificent than her.
+Orlando is a strong, forthright, and headstrong character, but the reader or audience feels that Rosalind has settled for someone less magnificent than her.
 The observations of Jaques and Touchstone are quite bright and shine through the play.

 Rosalind is an astute observer and yet likes to mingle with people with wit.

-However she is also a softer spirit who gets undone at her lover’s spirit of inconsequential tardiness and even faints at the sight of her lover’s blood.
+However, she is also a softer spirit who gets undone at her lover’s spirit of little tardiness and even faints at the sight of her lover’s blood.
 She is no way away from her feelings and the thicket of human emotions amidst her careful reasoning and balancing wit.

-There is a lot in her that is being shown through her disguised self.
-With her basic understanding of human characters she comes with the right instructions and tutorship for a young man who wants to woo his lover.
-She contorts the limitations that society put on the gender differences and especially undermining the capabilities of feminine power.
+A lot in her is being shown through her disguised self.
+With her basic understanding of human characters, she comes with the proper instructions and tutorship for a young man who wants to woo his lover.
+She contorts society’s limitations on gender differences and especially undermines the capabilities of feminine power.